atolye15/checklist/checklists/symfony-release-checklist.md

 - [ ] Test the Makefile is running as it should for all environment definitions
 Once again, make sure the `Makefile` is running correctly for all the environments defined for the project

-- [ ] Open a merge pull request to the environment's base branch
+- [ ] Open a pull request to the environment's base branch
 After the AC on Jira completed, open a merge pull request from issue(s) related branch to the environment's base branch

 - [ ] Define environment values on server